safakatakancelik/rag-system-00-and-eval/README.md

     - this is needed to test more comprehensively.

 Why?
-Because I'm not looking to improve the scores of this one RAG pipeline, but to understand in-depth and build robust systems.
+Because I want to learn more on building robust system and see this as the way to do it.

 ## Technologies